 ASCEND Online High school provides options for all your grade 10-12 needs.

-- find courses that aren’t offered at your high school OR take courses that aren’t offered at your high school or that don’t fit your high school schedule
+- take courses that aren’t offered at your high school or that don’t fit your high school schedule

 - get ahead by starting courses early OR start courses at any time of the year

 - learn in a way that offers flexibility and fits your learning style with options OR flexible learning styles and options